bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

      Interval for performing the checkpoint.
 If Checkpoint Mode is  'time-interval' the value is set in ms.  If Checkpoint Mode is 'every-nth' the value is the number of events after which the checkpoint is done.

 - Inputs*
      Names of input streams.
 Requires an input mode: 'full' (if you want each task to process all partitions of the stream) or 'split' (if you want to divide stream's partitions among the tasks; it is a default value).
-The stream should exist in the database (it should be of stream.t-streams or stream.apache-kafka type).
+The stream should exist in the system (it should be of `stream.t-streams` or `stream.apache-kafka` type).

 - Outputs*
-     Names of output streams (should be stream.t-stream only).
+     Names of output streams (should be of the `stream.t-stream` type only).

 - Start From
-     Value must be 'newest' (the system reads nothing, waits for new events), 'oldest' (the system reads all input stream events) or datetime (that requires specifying a timestamp and means the system reads events from the stream starting from the specified moment).
-If an instance have kafka input streams, then 'Start from' must be 'oldest' or 'newest' ('newest' is default).
-If an instance have kafka input streams, then 'Start from' must be 'oldest' or 'newest' ('newest' is default).
+     Value must be 'newest' (the system does not read the history, waits for new events), 'oldest' (the system reads all input stream events) or datetime (that requires specifying a timestamp and means the system reads events from the stream starting from the specified moment).
+If an instance have Apache Kafka input streams, then 'Start from' must be 'oldest' or 'newest' ('newest' is default).

 - State Management
      Must be 'ram' or 'none' ('none' is default).